turingschool/backend-curriculum-site/module2/misc/blogger.md

 $ rake db:migrate
 ```

+Note, the order is important here.
+Your second migration you generate relies on the first one to have been created first.
+Otherwise when you try to create Taggings it will complain about not knowing what a tag is.

+We just made a pretty significant DB change so let's commit that progress.

 ### Expressing Relationships

-Lets add both of the above models that we just generated:
+We won't be rid of those errors though until we persist this change to models.
+Lets add models for both of the above tables that we just generated:

 ```ruby
 # app/models/tag.rb